-8. Before us, the aforesaid convict-appellants have assailed the impugned judgment on four fronts- (a) Inordinate delay in filing of the First Information Report (F.I.R.)
-(Ex.15) introduces to the case, the possibility of improvements thereby casting doubt on the version of the prosecution; (b) the testimonies of the witnesses of the prosecution being contradictory, hence unreliable; (c) the deceased being a history-sheeter, having numerous cases pending against him, hence equal probability that someone other than the convict(s)-appellant(s) favouring and wanting, his elimination; and (d) that the accused persons were, in fact, not at the scene of the crime and their plea of alibi is probable.

-- 9. The case of the prosecution rests primarily on the testimonies of three witnesses, namely, Choubisram PW-3; Khorbahrin Bai PW-16 and Jugbai PW-17. - 10.
+- 8. Before us, the aforesaid convict-appellants have assailed the impugned judgment on four fronts- (a) Inordinate delay in filing of the First Information Report (F.I.R.)
+(Ex.15) introduces to the case, the possibility of improvements thereby casting doubt on the version of the prosecution; (b) the testimonies of the witnesses of the prosecution being contradictory, hence unreliable; (c) the deceased being a history-sheeter, having numerous cases pending against him, hence equal probability that someone other than the convict(s)-appellant(s) favouring and wanting, his elimination; and (d) that the accused persons were, in fact, not at the scene of the crime and their plea of alibi is probable. - 9.
+The case of the prosecution rests primarily on the testimonies of three witnesses, namely, Choubisram PW-3; Khorbahrin Bai PW-16 and Jugbai PW-17. - 10.
 Here only we may record that the Courts below have concurrently found the witnesses to have deposed truthfully, their testimonies to be entirely inspiring in confidence. - 11.
 Further that the death of the deceased Chetram and Kapildeo is undisputed, with medical and scientific evidence including the post-mortem reports conducted by two doctors referred to supra (PW-10 and PW-11), confirm such fact.
 Deceased Chetram having sustained multiple injuries upon vital parts of the body as a result of the bombs being thrown at him also stands proved. - 12.
 It is also a matter of record that PW-3 had sustained lacerated wounds the causation of which could well have been the country made bombs used in the commission of offence.
-Such fact is evident from the medical opinion of Dr. Ghanshyam (PW-20) who conducted his medical examination.

-13. Before proceeding to the four contentions advanced, firstly it would be necessary for us to appreciate the principles of law in respect of delay in registration of FIR as evolved over time.

-13.1 This Court in Apren Joseph v.
-State of Kerala, has observed that "Undue unreasonable delay in lodging the FIR", "inevitably gives rise to suspicion which puts the Court on guard to look for the possible motive and the explanation for the delay and consider its effect on the trustworthiness or otherwise of the prosecution version."
-The Bench of three learned Judges further observed that no time duration, in the abstract could be fixed as the 'reasonable time' to give information to the police and therefore, the same is a question to be determined as per facts and circumstances of each case.

-13.2 Further, referring to Ram Jag v.
-State of U.P., this Court in State of M.P. v.
-Ratan Singh observed that Courts when faced with the question of delay in registration of FIR are duty-bound to determine whether
+Such fact is evident from the medical opinion of Dr. Ghanshyam (PW-20) who conducted his medical examination. - 13.
+Before proceeding to the four contentions advanced, firstly it would be necessary for us to appreciate the principles of law in respect of delay in registration of FIR as evolved over time. - 13.1 This Court in Apren Joseph v.
+State of Kerala2, has observed that "Undue unreasonable delay in lodging the FIR", "inevitably gives rise to suspicion which puts the Court on guard to look for the possible motive and the explanation for the delay and consider its effect on the trustworthiness or otherwise of the prosecution version."
+The Bench of three learned Judges further observed that no time duration, in the abstract could be fixed as the 'reasonable time' to give information to the police and therefore, the same is a question to be determined as per facts and circumstances of each case. - 13.2 Further, referring to Ram Jag v.
+State of U.P.3, this Court in State of M.P. v.
+Ratan Singh4 observed that Courts when faced with the question of delay in registration of FIR are duty-bound to determine whether the explanation afforded is plausible enough based on the given facts and circumstances of each case. - 13.3 This Court recently in Bhagwan Singh v.
+Dilip Singh alias Depak & Anr5 has observed that if the prosecution attempts to 'improvise its case stage by stage and step by step' during the intervening period, it would be open for the accused to contend that

-(1973) 3 SCC 114
+2 (1973) 3 SCC 114

-&lt;sup>3 (1974) 4 SCC 201
+3 (1974) 4 SCC 201

-4 (2020) 12 SCC 630
+^{4 (2020) 12} SCC 630